sano-masaaki/isct-pbc-2024/docs/learning-phase-3/Bubble2-en.md

 - Try developing a new app as a DevelopmentPhase team
 - Make it a different app from the one you plan to develop in DevelopmentPhase
-- You are free to use either Adalo or Bubble
 - You can choose whichever you plan to use in DevelopmentPhase, or both
 - Get everyone involved